Tenant Satisfaction Measures

 Our approach to TSMs

 We use an independent organisation called Pexel to ensure all feedback is collected fairly and impartially.
-We do not target particular groups or leave anyone out when conducting the survey, and we’ve had our TSM methodology independently verified through an internal audit by an independent company, which received ‘substantial assurance’.
+We do not target particular groups or leave anyone out when conducting the survey.

-We spoke to a range of tenants to ensure that the feedback we received would be representative of all our customers.
-You can see the full breakdown of who Pexel spoke to here.
+A total of 619 surveys were completed across a range of tenants to ensure that the feedback we received would be representative of all our customers.

 How we performed